Skip to content

 Magnesium has been linked to improved sleep quality in a lot of research.
 My new favorite is from BiOptimizers.
 It’s the only one I’ve found that contains all seven types of magnesium to ensure you get all the benefits this important nutrient provides.

 There are also combinations of herbs premixed into tea bags sold under names that typically have “sleep” in the title.
 My personal favorite is Bigelow Sweet Dreams.
-I've also used the Now Foods brand melatonin in the past.
-It seems to work better than others because it's time-released and I love that brand since it carries the Good Manufacturing Process certification.
+I’ve also used the Now Foods brand melatonin in the past.
+It seems to work better than others because it’s time-released and I love that brand since it carries the Good Manufacturing Process certification.
+However, I don’t recommend taking melatonin on a daily basis.
+I’ve read a mixture of things that make me think it’s best relegated to occasional use and for jet lag.

 There are some supplements that contain a mixture of some of these hers as well.
 What I’ve been using since 2019 is Signal//OS PM which also works to repair DNA, cellular debris and enhance immune function as you sleep.
 I also use pure therapeutic ketones in the evening to help activate my parasympathetic nervous system, which is very conducive to sleep.
 Watch this video to learn more about ketones and sleep.